This post may contain affiliate links. Please read our privacy policy.

 Instructions

-- In a small food processor combine the garlic, rosemary, thyme, salt and pepper.
+- In a small food processor, combine the garlic, rosemary, thyme, salt, and pepper.
 Add the olive oil and brown sugar process until it forms a paste, scraping down the sides.
-Stir in the Dijon mustard (if you are using coarse mustard you want to stir it in rather than process it so the mustard seeds stay coarse).
+Stir in the Dijon mustard (if you are using coarse mustard, you want to stir it in rather than process it so the mustard seeds stay coarse).
 Rub the paste all over the pork shoulder, loosely cover it with plastic wrap, and refrigerate from 2 to 24 hours.

-- Place the pork in the slow cooker, pour in the beer around the sides (try not to clean off the marinade).
+- Place the pork in the slow cooker, and pour in the beer around the sides (try not to clean off the marinade).
 Set it for 8 hours on low.

-- Remove the meat from the slow cooker (it may start to call apart, which is fine).
+- Remove the meat from the slow cooker (it may start to fall apart, which is fine).
 Let the meat sit for about 15 minutes.
 When the pork has finished sitting, use two forks or your fingers to pull the pork apart into chunks as small or large as you like.

 Notes

-- If you are using coarse mustard you want to stir it in rather than process it in the food processor so the mustard seeds stay coarse.
+- If you are using coarse mustard, you want to stir it in rather than process it in the food processor so the mustard seeds stay coarse.

-- When you pour in the liquid try to pour it around the sides of the meat so it doesn’t wash off the marinade from the pork.
+- When you pour in the liquid, try to pour it around the sides of the meat so it doesn’t wash off the marinade from the pork.

-- When you remove the tender meat from the slow cooker or Crock Pot it may start to fall apart, which is fine.
+- When you remove the tender meat from the slow cooker or crockpot, it may start to fall apart, which is fine.
 Let the meat sit for about 15 minutes.
 When the pork has finished sitting, use two forks or your fingers to pull the pork apart into chunks as small or large as you like.
 You can also slice it, but as the name suggests, it will fall apart!

 I haven’t made it yet, but it looks delicious and can’t wait to try it.
 I have Grey Poupon Country Dijon made with coarse ground mustard.
 Where can I find actual coarse ground mustard?